Aslan Karatsev: Junior career

+Professional career

 2013–20

 Karatsev made his ATP Tour main-draw debut at the 2013 St. Petersburg Open, where he received entry to the main draw due to a wildcard.
 In the first round, he lost to compatriot and second seed Mikhail Youzhny.
 In the doubles event, he partnered Dmitry Tursunov and they reached the semifinals, losing to Dominic Inglot and Denis Istomin in a narrow deciding tiebreaker.
 In 2015, he won his first main-draw match on the ATP Tour at the Kremlin Cup, defeating Youzhny.

 According to his father, Karatsev at 19 was mentored by Dmitry Tursunov who traveled with him to Halle, Germany to train there for a couple of months but returned due to a lack of money to continue.
 Then, the German academy itself invited Aslan to return to Halle.
 He trained there for two years, then got injured and could not really play for two years because of the trauma.
 He moved to Barcelona where he played at the Bruguera Tennis Academy for less than two years.

 After searching for better coaching opportunities in Spain and Germany, Karatsev in 2019 hired his new coach, Yahor Yatsyk from Minsk.
 Yatsyk, a former professional tennis player one year his senior, used to help Nikoloz Basilashvili as a coach.
 During the COVID-19 lockdown Karatsev played exhibition matches in the United States.

 At St. Petersburg, Karatsev earned his first top-50 win against Tennys Sandgren.